xh3210578/bee-docs/docs/getting-started/rasp-bee-ry-pi.md

 Next we will install the Bee software, accompanied by a special port of Ethereum's Clef signer, [Bee Clef](/docs/getting-started/bee-clef).

 We must install Bee Clef before Bee.
-To do so, open the browser and type the following to open these docs on your Raspberry Pi [https://docs.ethswarm.org](https://docs.ethswarm.org).
+To do so, open the browser (the 🌐 icon) and type the following to open these docs on your Raspberry Pi [https://docs.ethswarm.org](https://docs.ethswarm.org).

 Click `Install > Bee Clef` and scroll down to find the installation commands for Bee Clef **ARM (Raspberry Pi) ARMv7**.
 These should look something like: